 The results are based on panel data of 21 insurance companies with 105 observation for the period of 2070/71 to 2074/75 by using regression model.
-The model is EPS= $\alpha + \beta_1$ LEV + $\beta_2$ FS + $\beta_3$ CR + $\beta_4$ SOL + $\beta_5$ IP +e where EPS(earning per share as net income after tax is divided total number of shareholders) is the dependent variable and independent variable are IP (insurance premium specified as natural logarithm of premium collected), FS (firm size specified as natural logarithm of total assets of firm), CR (Current ratio specified as current assets divided by current liabilities) and SOL (Solvency ratio specified as total equity divided by total liabilities).
+The model is EPS= $\alpha + \beta_1 LEV + \beta_2 FS + \beta_3 CR + \beta_4 SOL + \beta_5 IP$ +e where EPS(earning per share as net income after tax is divided total number of shareholders) is the dependent variable and independent variable are IP (insurance premium specified as natural logarithm of premium collected), FS (firm size specified as natural logarithm of total assets of firm), CR (Current ratio specified as current assets divided by current liabilities) and SOL (Solvency ratio specified as total equity divided by total liabilities).
 Table 4 shows that beta coefficients for insurance premium are positive with return on assets.
 It indicates that insurance premium has positive impact on return on assets.
 This finding is consistent with the findings Kaya (2015).
 Likewise, the beta coefficients for firm size are positive with return on assets.
 It indicates that firm size has positive impact on return on assets.
 This finding is similar to Butt and Hassan (2009).
 Likewise, the beta coefficients for current ratio are negative with return on assets.
-It indicates that current ratio has positive impact on return on assets.
+It indicates that solvency ratio neturn on assets.
 This finding is consistent with the findings Bourke (1989).
 Similarly, the beta coefficients for solvency ratio are negative with return on assets.
 It indicates that solvency ratio has negative impact on return on assets.
-This finding is similar to the finding of Obudho (2014).
+This finding is consistent with the findings Hause (2014).